 Medications, masks add to hearing problems

 Medical care muddies the waters when it comes to better understanding a possible connection between SARS-CoV-2 and hearing.
 For starters, a number of factors related to being critically ill can drive hearing loss, especially in older patients, researchers point out.
-And several drugs currently and previously used to treat patients with COVID-19 — including remdesivir, chloroquine and hydroxychloroquine — are ototoxic, meaning they can cause damage to the ear.
+And several drugs currently and previously used to treat patients with COVID-19 — including the federally approved treatment, remdesivir, as well as chloroquine and hydroxychloroquine, which are not recommended treatment options — are ototoxic, meaning they can cause damage to the ear.

 "And that's going to confound our understanding of the difference between hearing loss that's caused by a viral infection or hearing loss caused by the usage of an ototoxic medication that's given for therapeutic reasons,” Stewart says.

-Public health efforts to help slow the spread of the virus can also play a surprising role in hearing problems.
-Rush University's Michaelides has seen a number of patients in recent months who say their hearing has worsened since the start of the pandemic.
+But other public health efforts put in place to help slow the spread of the virus can play a surprising role in hearing problems.
+Rush University's Michaelides has seen a number of patients who say their hearing has worsened since the start of the pandemic.

 "It turns out that their hearing hasn't changed,” but their ability to communicate with others has, he says.
 And that's because so many Americans are wearing cloth face coverings when they're out in public.
 They're also standing farther away from each other to keep a safe distance.